PoojaS1110/Book-Genre-Classification/README.md

 # Book Genre Classification

-## Application of Logistic Regression for Genre Classification of Books
+## Application of Multinomial Naive Bayes for Genre Classification of Books

 ### Summary

-In this project, a genre classification model was built to predict the genre of a book based on its title, author, and description.
-The objective was to classify books into various genres using features from their metadata.
-The project involved data cleaning, text preprocessing, feature extraction, and model training, culminating in genre prediction and evaluation.
+In this project, a genre classification model was built to predict the genre of a book based on its description.
+The project included data preparation, text feature extraction, model training, and evaluation, as well as visualizations of book ratings.

 ### Methodology

-**Data Cleaning and Preprocessing**:
-- **Text Cleaning**: Removed non-alphabetical characters, converted text to lowercase, and trimmed extra spaces from titles, authors, and descriptions.
+1. **Data Preparation**:
-- **Missing Values**: Handled missing values and removed duplicate entries to ensure data quality.
+   - **Missing Values**: Dropped rows with missing descriptions and genres.
+   - **Sampling**: Randomly sampled 10% of the dataset for analysis.

-**Feature Extraction**:
+2. **Feature Extraction**:
-- **TF-IDF Vectorization**: Converted the text data (title and description) into numerical features using TF-IDF (Term Frequency-Inverse Document Frequency).
+   - **Text Vectorization**: Converted text descriptions into numerical features using `CountVectorizer` with a limit of 500 features.

-**Model Training and Evaluation**:
+3. **Model Training and Evaluation**:
    - **Data Splitting**: Divided the dataset into training and testing sets.
-- **Classifier**: Trained a Logistic Regression model on the training data.
+   - **Classifier**: Trained a `MultinomialNB` model on the training data.
-- **Prediction and Evaluation**: Evaluated the model's performance using metrics such as accuracy, precision, recall, and F1-score.
+   - **Prediction and Evaluation**: Evaluated the model's performance using accuracy and classification report metrics.

+4. **Visualizations**:
+   - **Histogram**: Plotted the distribution of book ratings.
+   - **Scatter Plot**: Displayed ratings vs. number of ratings.

 ### Skills Used

-- **Data Cleaning and Preprocessing**: Techniques for preparing text data for analysis.
+- **Data Handling**: Efficient manipulation and sampling of datasets using Pandas.
-- **Feature Extraction and Vectorization**: Methods for transforming text data into numerical features using TF-IDF.
+- **Feature Extraction and Vectorization**: Transforming text data into numerical features using `CountVectorizer`.
-- **Machine Learning Algorithms**: Application of Logistic Regression for classification tasks.
+- **Machine Learning Algorithms**: Application of `MultinomialNB` for classification tasks.
-- **Model Evaluation Metrics**: Utilized accuracy, precision, recall, and F1-score to assess model performance.
+- **Model Evaluation Metrics**: Assessment of model performance using accuracy and classification report.
-- **Data Handling with Pandas**: Efficient manipulation and analysis of dataset.
+- **Data Visualization**: Creating histograms and scatter plots using Matplotlib.

 ### Results

-The project resulted in a CSV file named `test_with_predictions.csv`, which includes:
-- **Original Book Data**: Titles, authors, and descriptions of books from the dataset.
-- **Predicted Genre Classifications**: The genre predicted by the model based on the book's title and description.

-The results demonstrated the effectiveness of text preprocessing and classification techniques in predicting book genres and provided practical insights into the application of machine learning algorithms for text-based classification tasks.
+The project results include:
+- **Model Performance**: Accuracy and classification report metrics.
+- **Visualizations**: Distribution of book ratings and scatter plot of ratings vs. number of ratings.